 Offshoot locations, building on existing businesses

 Like the spinoff of a successful TV series, offshoot ghost kitchens are delivery-only versions of popular restaurants.
-They combine the food and drinks you already know and love, the convenience of streamlined delivery, and the low overhead costs that allow businesses to expand into more areas.
+They combine the food and drinks you already know and love, the convenience of streamlined delivery, and the low overhead costs that allow restaurant operators and businesses alike to expand into more areas.

 These to-go establishments—think Bennigan’s On the Fly or P.F.
 Changs To Go—are quickly becoming go-to restaurants in their home neighborhoods.
 Many offer in-store or curbside pickup as well as delivery service, though some only come to you.